solana-labs/solana/docs/src/cli/deploy-a-program.md

 ---

-Developers can deploy on-chain [programs](terminology.md#program) (often called smart contracts) with the Solana tools.
+Developers can deploy on-chain [programs](terminology.md#program) (often called smart contracts elsewhere) with the Solana tools.

 To learn about developing and executing programs on Solana, start with the [overview](developing/programming-model/overview.md) and then dig into the